olleharstedt/subsetphp/README.md

 Hack vs strict Hack vs LLVM.
 No benchmark for strict Hack?

 Call PHP-functions from LLVM?
-Like `var_dump` etc.
+Like `var_dump` etc. Won't work because of different memory model (refcount vs mark-and-sweep).
+But the compiler will be meaningless without it.

 > 17:07:25 - Drup: php -> ast -> typed ast -> IR -> llvm
 >